jonfazzaro/conferences/docs/notes/avs/index.md

 **On The Agile Coach/Scrum Master relationship**: In general, an Agile Coach should coach Scrum Masters on their work with teams, and partner with them on organizational issues.
 It is not recommended for Scrum Masters to report to an Agile Coach.

-**On Scrum Mastering while remote**: Using the right tool(s) have become much more important in remote work--keep it simple, though.
+**On Scrum Mastering while remote**: Using the right tool(s) have become much more important in remote work&mdash;keep it simple, though.
 Also, create and maintain good Working Agreements.

 **On breaking into the Scrum Master scene**: jump onto a team and get started!